 We had a great time showing users the new COSMIC database for future NGS cancer analyses within VarSeq.
-If you didn’t get a chance to join us for this live webcast, you can watch the recording above.
-I have summarized our live Q&A session for anyone who is curious what others were asking.
+If you didn’t get a chance to join us for this live webcast, you can watch the recording below.
+I have summarized our live Q&A session for anyone who is curious about what others were asking.

-Its true that as an academic, you can download the raw COSMIC data as a flat file, Golden Helix does not have the same level of access.
+It’s true that as an academic, you can download the raw COSMIC data as a flat file, Golden Helix does not have the same level of access.
 While we do seek to modestly recoup costs, our experienced data curation team has spent a long time working with this data to aggregate the raw sample-level information into normalized genomic variant representation.
 Three major things separate the final track available through us from the raw form:

 - We aggregate and count the sample’s each variant has broken down by a number of useful dimensions.

 - We in some cases work backward from the coding or protein representation when the genomic representation is insufficient.